open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 }
 ```

-Devlopers can use `NewCloudEventClient[T Object]` function to create the client for their resources, for example, we can
+Developers can use `NewCloudEventClient[T Object]` function to create the client for their resources, for example, we can
 easily to build a client for `ManifestWork`

 ```golang